kamakship18/word-twist-game/README.md

 ## Installation

 No installation is required!
-Simply open the provided name.html file in a web browser and start playing or paste the following link on the web browser. - ( https://kamakship18.github.io/word-twist-game/front-page/name.html )
+Simply open the provided name.html file in a web browser and start playing or click on the following link. - ( https://kamakship18.github.io/word-twist-game/front-page/name.html )

 ## How to Play